-If you want better newborn images, take our Online Newborn Photography Workshop.
+If you want better newborn images, take our Newborn Photography Workshop - Now Available on USB Flash Drive!

 Many people wonder why a newborn session can take so long.
 The most important part of a newborn session is getting the newborn comfortable and sleeping soundly so that they can be posed.
 Soothing techniques are critical to the success of a session.
 Please refer to the previous article: 10 Essential Tips for Successful Newborn Photography.